 Another example are PDFs with text, but they aren’t tagged properly.
 These can still be difficult for assistive technologies to read and navigate.

-We’ve mentioned “tags” a couple times.
 PDFs must be tagged to be accessible.
-Tagging is hidden unless being used by an assistive technology.
-Like HTML code, tagging defines what content is a heading, list, body text, image, etc. The image below shows what tagging looks like in Adobe Acrobat.
+Like HTML code, tagging defines what content is a heading, list, body text, image, etc. Tagging is hidden unless being used by an assistive technology.
+The image below shows what the Tags pane looks like in Adobe Acrobat.

-The other part to an accessible PDF is the reading order.
-This is the order the document is read by a screen reader, and can be the tags or content order.
+The other part to an accessible PDF is its reading order.
+This is the order the document is read by a screen reader.
 Both the tag and content order need to be checked so the PDF makes sense when read by a screen reader.

 The reading order can also affect how a PDF shows up on a mobile device.
 If the order is wrong, paragraphs, images, and headings could show in the wrong order.